• Skip to primary navigation

 📖 Recipe

-This Thai chili dipping sauce or nam jim jaew is sweet, sour, a little spicy and has got that smoky flavor from a secret ingredient.
-It's very quick and easy to make and great with any type of grilled or fried meat, sticky rice and fresh vegetables.
-If you're a fan of Thai food, you're definitely going to love this flavorful jaew sauce!
+This Thai chili dipping sauce or nam jim jaew น้ำจิ้มแจ่ว is sweet, sour and mildly hot.
+It's a very quick and easy recipe that doesn't call for any tamarind, and great with any type of grilled or fried meat, sticky rice, and fresh vegetables.
+If you're a fan of Thai food, you're definitely going to love this flavorful sauce!

 Course: Sauces